dbtmd324/Advances_in_Financial_ML-Library/README.md

 # Advances_in_Financial_ML-Library
-Library for studying mlfinlab & AFML and its exercise
+Library for studying mlfinlab & AFML and its exercise.

+Trying to make FFE(Financial Feature Engineering) library